Savings and security by means of energy efficiency

-Be aware that the “stand-by" option, particularly TV or DVD “stand-by option, consumes even up to 6% of electricity in the household.
-Specifically, TV in “stand-by" mode of operation consumes even up to 24% of energy compared to the time when it is on.
+Keep in mind that the standby function of various home devices, especially TVs and DVDs, consumes up to 6% of total household electricity.
+In particular, the TV in standby mode consumes up to 24% of energy when compared to the time when it is turned on.

-Likewise, electrical devices in “stand-by" mode may achieve up to 10% of total electricity consumption annually.
+Similarly, electrical devices in standby mode can reach up to 10% of total electricity consumption per year.

-There is no need to cool the room under the 21 degree Celsius.
-It is not good for your health and it generates unnecessary costs.
+There is no need to cool the rooms down to a temperature below 21 degrees Celsius.
+This is not only bad for your health, but it also creates unnecessary costs.

-Difference between outdoor and indoor temperature of the room where you are staying should not be more than 10 degrees Celsius.
+The difference between the outside temperature and the temperature of the room in which you are staying should not be more than 10 degrees Celsius.